Trapped Two-Dimensional Fermi Gases with Population Imbalance: Energy Transport

 \section{Energy Transport}

 We discuss now how heat is transferred throughout a trapped population-imbalanced fermion gas.
 Specifically, we focus on the heat transport through the N-SF interface~\cite{vanschaeybroeck4,parish}.
-We find that at low temperatures, energy flux is exponentially suppressed due to the presence of a SF gap.
-This due to the suppression of particles crossing the interface at low temperatures, since heat is transmitted through the N-SF interface when thermally excited particles penetrate the interface.
+Metastability due to a blocked transport of heat and spin was experimentally found to be the most important reason for explaining the discrepancies between early experiments on imbalanced fermion gases~\cite{hulet456,sommer}.
+We find that also in two dimensions, at low temperatures, energy flux is exponentially suppressed due to the presence of a SF gap.
+This is a consequence of the suppression of particles crossing the interface at low temperatures, since heat is transmitted through the N-SF interface when thermally excited particles penetrate the interface.